 Goal 1: Full-time Workers

-Know that some of the CBLT leaders, like Nicolay, Igor, and others, are looking for workers and they are looking for people with __________________ in life.
+Know that some of the leaders, like Nicolay, Igor, and others, are looking for workers and they are looking for people with __________________ in life.
 They are looking for people who want to do nothing else but serve Jesus Christ.
 Our challenge to you today is to begin thinking about serving Jesus Christ full time, without other government or secular work.
 We do not want you to do it instantly tomorrow.
 That ‘s not the idea.
-But this is one of the goals of our LTS workshops.
+But this is one of the goals of our workshops.
 I believe that over a period of time many of you will choose to go in that direction.

-Goal 2: Looking for Course Coaches
+Goal 2: Looking for Coaches

 We are looking for many trainers, many leaders of groups.
 We call them course ______________.
-All of our materials have been prepared in books already.
 You do not need to be an instructor in terms of university instructors that need to have all the answers.
 No. When we talk about a course coach, we simply talk about a person who can sit down with a group and lead several people in discussing the lesson.
 We need such course coaches; we need such group leaders in many, many churches all over right now.
 You can do it part time or full time.
-We are looking for these course coaches, these group leaders, to work with established CBLT Centers.
+We are looking for these course coaches, these group leaders.

-Goal 3: Organizing New CBLT Centers
+Goal 3: Organizing New Discipleship ministries

 We have a special message for you.
-In many provinces we want to organize new CBLT Center ministries.
-In some places where there is already a CBLT Center, the brothers need a lot of help.
-We want some of you to think in terms of beginning a CBLT Center.
-We need a director; we need an administrator; we need course coaches.
-Maybe you have not been called to be a director, but you can begin to organize a CBLT Center ministry.
+In many provinces we want to organize New Life for churches ministries.
+In some places where there is already a Training Ministry, the brothers need a lot of help.
+We want some of you to think in terms of beginning a discipleship group.
+We need mentors for new pastors.
+Maybe you have not been called to be a director, but you can begin to organize a local church ministry.
 That is also one of our goals for the workshops.
-We want to organize one CBLT Center in each province.
-That is why our CBLT leaders are traveling all over the country.
+We want to organize Discipleship Ministries in each province.
+That is why our leaders are traveling all over the country.
 We have already listed the need for full time workers.
-We’ve talked about the need for course coaches or group leaders.
-Another goal is to organize new CBLT Center ministries throughout each province.
+We’ve talked about the need for coaches or group leaders.
+Another goal is to organize new local leadership training ministries throughout each province.

 Goal 4: Go and lead a Basic Christian Life group

-We want some groups of Basic Christian Life in every church in Russia.
+We want some groups of Basic Christian Life in every church in Ukraine .
 We think you ought to do that.
 You ought to go out of your church to visit ___________ churches in other cities and start groups of Basic Christian Life.
 I believe, really believe, that you are reliable people who would actually go home and start doing that this Sunday.
 Many believers here say, “Please, come to our church.
 Come to our church.”
 Jesus didn’t say that.
 Jesus said, “Go!”
 Matthew 28:19 says, “Go!”
 Don’t stay in your own church.
 Ideally you are going to train one group in your own church and you are going to train one group in another church.
 But the idea is, GO!
 That is what Jesus wants you to do.
 I’m doing that.
 I’m Canadian.
 I’m here.
 My wife is an American.
 She’s here.
 God wants you to do the same thing.
 After working hard in a factory, He wants you to go on the bus and go to another village and lead a Basic Christian Life course.
 He wants you to train all nations.
 He very clearly said that.

 Goal 5: Establishing New Churches